Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 Characters who teleport to this location from area K78 arrive in the middle of the room.

 FORTUNES OF .RAVENLO,FT
-If your card reading reveals.that a treasure'. is here, it is
+If your card reading reveals.that a treasure'. is here, it is inside the iron chest.
+If your card reading indicates an encounter with Strahd in this area, he is standing next to the iron chest.

 K60A.
 NORTH TOWER ROOFTOP